SimonSerrano/DQN-versus-SARSA-FronzenLake/README.md

 # DQN-versurs-SARSA-FronzenLake
-Study to compare the DQN and SARSA learning  on the frozen lake game using gym (python)
+Study to compare the DQN (Q-learning) and SARSA learning  on the frozen lake game using gym (python)

 # Expected
 - Try bigger game than the 4 * 4